How to Defend County Court Claims, and set aside CCJs

 Tips for Debtors and Company Directors

 A shrewd defendant, who has no intention of paying, could create a dispute as this will prevent the claimant from issuing a winding-up petition on the debtor company.
 But a debtor with a weak defence should consider settling or quickly coming to some kind of arrangement.
-In truth, the claimant will probably be happy to take 50% of the debt now, rather than waiting 6 to 12 months, and having to pay legal fees preparing for a trial that might not result in a favourable outcome.
+In truth, the claimant will probably be happy to take 50% of the debt now.
+That's because the alternative involves:

 “Even though I owe you £20,000; the work you did was substandard and I had to get another electrician to fix the original problem, and your repairs.
 They charged £25,000, which I’m claiming against you.
 Let’s forget about the £5,000 difference and call it quits.
 But if you continue with your claim for £20,000, I’ll continue with mine for £25,000.”